-- The functions that are to be delegated by the Health Board to the Integration Joint Board are set out in Part 1 of Annex 1.
-The services to which these functions relate, which are currently provided by the Health Board and which are to be integrated, are set out in Part 2 of Annex 1.

-- 6.2 In general terms, the health services to be delegated to the Integration Joint Board are:

-- Family Health Service General Medical Services/ General Practice

-- Community Pharmacy, Community Opticians, General Dental Practitioners

-- Out of Hours services

-- Addictions Services

-- District Nursing

-- Community Palliative Care

-- Older Peoples Services (e.g. community gerontology)

-- Community Learning Disability Health Services

-- Community and Older Peoples Mental Health Services

-- Primary Care Mental Health Services

-- Inpatient mental health services
+- 6.1 The functions that are to be delegated by the Health Board to the Integration Joint Board are set out in Part 1 of Annex 1.
+The services to which these functions relate, which are currently provided by the Health Board and which are to be integrated, are set out in Part 2 of Annex 1. - 6.2 In general terms, the health services to be delegated to the Integration Joint Board are: - Family Health Service General Medical Services/ General Practice - Community Pharmacy, Community Opticians, General Dental Practitioners - Out of Hours services - Addictions Services - District Nursing - Community Palliative Care - Older Peoples Services (e.g. community gerontology) - Community Learning Disability Health Services - Community and Older Peoples Mental Health Services - Primary Care Mental Health Services - Inpatient mental health services

 - Health Visiting and School Nursing

 - Community Child Health

 - Speech and Language Therapy

 - AHP services in the community

 - Child and Adolescent Mental Health Services

 - Clinical Psychology

-- The functions that are to be delegated by the Local Authority to the Integration Joint Board are set out in Part 1 of Annex 2.
-The services to which these functions relate, which are currently provided by the Local Authority and which are to be integrated, are set out in Part 2 of Annex 2.
+- 6.3 The functions that are to be delegated by the Council to the Integration Joint Board are set out in Part 1 of Annex 2.
+Part 2 of Annex 2 sets out those optional functions which it has been agreed the Council will delegate to the Integration Joint Board.
+The services to which all of these functions relate, which are currently provided by the Council and which are to be integrated, are set out in Part 3 of Annex 2.

-- 6.4 In general terms, the Local Authority services to be delegated to the Integration Joint Board are:
+- 6.4 In general terms, the Council services to be delegated to the Integration Joint Board are:

 - Assessment and Care Management services

 - Rehabilitation and Enablement Services

 - Older People's Services e.g. Care and Support at Home, Day Care

 - Learning Disability Services

 - Physical Disability Services

 - Community and Older People's Mental Health Services

 - Primary Care Mental Health Service

 - Addictions Services

 - Homelessness Services

 - Strategic and Support Services

 - Advice Services

 - Public Protection services (Child Protection, Adult Protection and MAPA)

 - Criminal Justice and Prison Based Social Work

 - Residential Child Care

 - Youth Justice/ Youth Support

 - Children and Families Social Work

 - Adoption, Fostering and Kinship Care Services

-- · Respite and Short Breaks
+- Respite and Short Breaks

 - Support to Carers